speakupnl/bedienpost.nl/README.md

 - *grunt*

-This generates a dist/public_html and dist/private_html folder, with all required files and minified & concatenated *.js* and *.css*.
+This generates a dist/public_html folder, with all required files and minified & concatenated *.js* and *.css*.

 Deployment
 ---------